supernomad/quantum/README.md

 ### Running
 `quantum` is designed to be plug and play, and currently the only required parameter is the `public-ip` argument (This will change _very_ soon).
 Unfortunately this will run `quantum` in insecure mode and assumes each node has its own data store.

+> One thing to keep in mind is that while `quantum` can ensure that packets are delivered safely and securely between servers, it cannot guarantee that there are no compromised servers given access to the network by a user.

 ##### Most used arguments
-- endpoints, a comma delimited string of backend endpoints, in the form `ip:port,ip:port`.
+- `endpoints`, a comma delimited string of backend endpoints, in the form `ip:port,ip:port`.
-- public-ip, the public ip address to have other nodes in the network forward packets to.
+- `public-ip`, the public ip address to have other nodes in the network forward packets to.
-- tls-cert, the client tls certificate for the node.
+- `tls-cert`, the signed client tls certificate for the node.
-- tls-key, the client tls key for the node.
+- `tls-key`, the client tls key for the node.
-- tls-ca-cert, the ca certificate to use to validate the server certificates.
+- `tls-ca-cert`, the ca certificate to use to validate the server certificates.

 In reality `quantum` _needs_ to be run with TLS fully setup and configured, in order to guarantee safe operation.
-This does not preclude you from running with self signed certificates, as long as those certificates are kept safe and handled correctly.
-One thing to keep in mind is that while `quantum` can ensure that packets are delivered safely and securely between servers, it cannot guarantee that a server within the network is not compromised.
+In general it is best practice to obtain client and server certificates signed by a legitmate authority.
+However this does not preclude you from running with self signed certificates, as long as those certificates are kept safe and handled correctly.

 ### Development
 Currently `quantum` development is entirely in go and utilizes a few BASH scripts to facilitate builds and setup.
 Development has been mostly done on ubuntu server 14.04, however any recent linux distribution with the following dependencies should be sufficient to develop `quantum`.